deatinor/VEM3D/READMEvem.txt

 REQUIREMENTS FOR COMPILATION

 - g++ version 4.8 or higher

-- Eigen library installed.
-Version 3.2.7 tested.
+- Eigen library installed in /usr/local/include/ .
+Version 3.2.7 and 3.2.9 tested.

 ##########################################################################################

 TO COMPILE AND RUN

-To compile and run it's sufficient to run:
+To compile and run it is sufficient to run:

 make clean
 make